stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 - D_i, see [Update Process](#Update-Process).

-- F, the _formation transaction_, deposits R's contribution to escrow account E, and changes escrow account E and reserve account V to be 2-of-2 multisig accounts.
-F has source account E, and sequence number set to s.
+- F, the _formation transaction_, deposits I and R's contributions to escrow account E, R's reserves to reserve account V, and changes escrow account E and reserve account V to be 2-of-2 multisig accounts.
+F has source account E, and sequence number set to s_i.

   F contains operations: